 “This contains images that you might find disturbing”

-I will be posting and updating photos here as and when.
-I do realize that the subject matter is very sensitive, but having spent a considerable amount of time in the butcher’s shop and the “matadero” with the “carniceros”, I am very impressed with the cleanliness and the humaneness of the operation from beginning to end, but in particular at the abattoir.
-There were no screaming pigs as I had written about in a previous post.
-In fact I now wondered whether I had been the victim of a rather over-active imagination.
-Additionally, so thoroughly are the animals bled, plucked and boiled that I am surprised any nutrition is left in them at all.
+I must say that having spent a considerable amount of time in the butcher’s shop and some in the “matadero” with the “carniceros”, I was very impressed with the cleanliness of the operations from beginning to end.
+Not that it was easy to stomach.
+At least there were no screaming pigs as I wrote about above.
+In fact I now wonder whether I had been the victim of a rather over-active imagination.
+Either that, or they were on their toes when I was there.
+That aside, so thoroughly are the animals bled, plucked and boiled that I am surprised any nutrition is left in them at all.

 With a big thanks to Rufino for allowing me unrestricted access to his first-rate shop “Embutidos Centelles” – elaboracion artesana, Avenida Castello 1, Tel 964370062